Police aviation in the United Kingdom: Surveillance

 Most police helicopters are fitted with a sphere shaped housing or pod usually under the nose of the aircraft the purpose of which is to support and stabilise two cameras using a gyroscope stabilisation system.
 The two cameras are a standard "day camera" (a colour camera equipped with a powerful zoom lens) and a thermal imaging camera, which enables heat to be detected and is usually utilised during hours of darkness or in the search for persons in hiding.
 The cameras are normally connected to controls located in the cabin of the aircraft that allow the air observer to directly control them.
 They are also linked to a recording system and downlink system.
 The Vulcanair P68R aeroplanes are fitted with a Wescam MX-15.

 Force helicopters are usually equipped with a powerful "Nightsun" search light that is capable of illuminating a large area.

 The Metropolitan Police Service has reportedly been secretly using Cessna aircraft for a number of years that have been fitted with surveillance equipment capable of intercepting mobile phone calls and listening in on conversations.

 Drones

 In 2010, The Guardian reported police forces and government agencies across the UK are exploring the potential of unmanned drones for covert aerial surveillance, security, or emergency operations.
-They said at least four forces – Merseyside, Essex, Staffordshire and British Transport police – have bought or used microdrones.
+The organisations have said at least four forces – Merseyside, Essex, Staffordshire and British Transport police – have bought or used microdrones.
 Microdrones can be fitted with video cameras, thermal imaging devices, radiation detectors, mobile-phone jammers and air sampling devices.
 Hovering at heights of around 60 m, they are said by manufacturers to be virtually invisible from the ground.
 The costs of operating the drones are considerably less than operating helicopters.

+As of November 2024, the West Midlands Police "WMP Drones" unit comprises 24 qualified pilots, plus a sergeant and an inspector.
+These drones, which cost between £2,000 and £36,000, can travel at speeds up to 40 MPH and climb as high as 400 feet.
+In 2021, West Midlands Police conducted approximately 3,450 drone flights.
+Collaborations include events like the 2022 Birmingham Commonwealth Games, where drones assisted in crowd and traffic management and enforced temporary no-fly zones.